How to Make Soy Candles and Feel World’s Festiveness at Home

 The homemade soy or beeswax candles are a great alternative for the health-conscious consumers.
 On top of that, the paraffin-free candles usually last longer than their conventional relatives.
 They can burn anywhere from 35% to 50% longer.

-A lower melting point and a cooler burning temperature are the secrets the behind longer life of the homemade soy candles.
-Beeswax, which is denser than the soy wax, lasts even longer.
+A lower melting point and a cooler burning temperature are the secrets behind longer life of the homemade soy candles.
+Beeswax, which is denser than soy wax, lasts even longer.
 So a few homemade beeswax candles can carry you through the entire holiday season.

 Pleasant Scent of Homemade Candles